alanng10/Lang/Docue/a.md

 It refers to list that is applicable to all.

 The letter "M" refers to process that is applicable to all.
+It refers to maide that is applicable to all.

 The letter "N" refers to unit that is applicable to all.